-We’ve written extensively about grief over the years.
-We’ve expanded and clarified; we’ve waxed poetic; and, yes, perhaps we’ve even pontificated a little on the subject.
-Though our hope is always to explain and simplify, I sometimes worry that with 555 articles averaging around 1,000 words apiece we’ve achieved the opposite.
-At this point, has our conceptualization become so specific that one would have to be paying very close attention to know what we mean when we talk about ‘grief’ and ‘loss’?
+We've written extensively about grief over the years.
+We've expanded and clarified; we've waxed poetic; and, yes, perhaps we've even pontificated.
+Though our hope is always to explain and simplify, I sometimes worry that with 555 articles (and rising) averaging around 1,000 words apiece we've achieved the opposite.

-That’s is not to say that our outlook is so refined and nuanced that it’s over anyone’s head – not at all!
-On the contrary, we find that we’ve come to the same place in our understanding where many of our readers naturally arrive.
-But, on the other hand, we’ve also found that our specific conceptualization differs from that of many of our readers as well.
-Of course, it’s okay for people to understand grief differently based on their own experiences.
-The problem is that it’s difficult to converse and communicate about concepts (in this instance, grief and loss) when you and your discussion partner are using the same terminology to mean two different things.
+Of course, it's okay for people to understand grief differently based on their own experiences.
+But the challenge is that it's difficult to converse and communicate about concepts (in this instance, grief and loss) when you and your discussion partner are using the same terminology to mean two different things.

 What is NOT a part of our definition:

 A categorization of what is and is not loss:

 Though people commonly believe that grief relates only to the death of a loved one, grief can be experienced in response to all types of losses.
 Losses can also relate to living people, objects, animals, places, or experiences (like job loss or a loss of faith).
 To quote grief theorist and researcher Kenneth Doka:

 "I think it's probably important to acknowledge and recognize that grief is a reaction to loss.
 We often confuse it as a reaction to death.
 It's really just a very natural reaction to loss and so we can experience grief obviously when someone we're attached to dies, but we can also experience it when we lose any significant form of attachment."